 It’s amazing how time flies when you are having fun and our great American road trip is coming to an end.
-We said goodbye to my parents and the farm we called home for the week in Cooperstown and headed out in a light drizzle to our destination for the day: Pittsburgh.
+We said goodbye to my parents and the farm we called home for the week in Cooperstown and headed out in a light drizzle to Pittsburgh.
 Neither my husband nor myself had ever visited “Steel City”, but we were excited to see as much as we could in less than 24 hours.
+Here’s what we did in Pittsburgh with kids.

 As we drove into Pittsburgh, we were pleasantly surprised.
 I think we both expected an industrial, run down city, but Pittsburgh was far from that.
 It is made up of rolling hills and valleys, crisscrossed by rivers and bridges.
 It’s enough to confuse a novice driver, (yes, we got lost, as did our GPS), but that allowed us to see more of this beautiful city.